HeardLibrary/digital-scholarship/manage/control/github/fork.md

 <img src="../images-fork/compare-changes.png" style="border:1px solid black">

 Creating a pull request from a fork is a bit more complicated than a pull request from a branch because we can choose to merge from any branch in the forked repository to any branch in any other repository (including another fork) that's based on the same original repo.
-In this case the situation is simple, since we are pulling from the master branch in the fork to the master branch in the original repo.
+In this case the situation is simple, since we are pulling from the main branch in the fork to the main branch in the original repo.
 If the edits were made in a working branch (more typical for a major development), at this point you would make a selection of the appropriate branch from the dropdowns.

 The term *head* is used for the source branch/repo/account and *base* is used for the target branch/repo/account.
 To avoid any confusion, pay attention to the direction that the arrow is pointing in the dropdowns used to select branches and repos.
 Click the `Create pull request` button to begin the pull request.